 5. Update your site regularly

 The lesson here is, of course, to add new content to your site as regularly as possible.
-That might be tricky if, say, your site is a portfolio site and your latest client won’t agree to you posting your latest work for them.
+That might be tricky if, say, your website is a portfolio site, and your latest client won’t agree to you posting your most recent work for them.
 In which case, why not consider adding a blog, and writing regularly about what you’ve been up to?

 This doesn’t have to be client work but can include side projects, past projects, thoughts on industry developments, and anything else that’s likely to interest your audience.
 And apart from giving people reason to stay longer on your site and visit more often, regularly updating your content in this way is also great for SEO.

 6. Add value

 It might sound obvious, but the more valuable content you can include on your website, the more people will stay longer and keep coming back.
 You know your audience best, so think about what content they might value the most, and provide it.
 This might be in terms of resources (free design assets, photo wallpapers, UX kits) or education and advice (‘how to’ blog posts or videos, infographics, design checklists).
 If they find one thing they like on your site, they’re likely to stick around and try to find more.